Vivian Vance: Television

 When Desi Arnaz and Lucille Ball were casting their new television sitcom I Love Lucy in 1951, director Marc Daniels, who had previously worked with Vance in a theater production, suggested her for the role of landlady Ethel Mertz.
 Lucille Ball had wanted either Bea Benaderet or Barbara Pepper, both close friends, to play the role.
-CBS refused Pepper on the grounds that she had a drinking problem, and Benaderet was already playing Blanche Morton on The George Burns and Gracie Allen Show.
+CBS refused Pepper on the grounds she had a serious drinking problem, and Benaderet was already playing Blanche Morton on The George Burns and Gracie Allen Show.

 Ultimately, the 42-year-old Vance won the role on the new television program, which debuted October 15, 1951, on CBS.
 Vance's Ethel Mertz character was the landlady of a New York City apartment that she and her husband Fred owned on East 68th Street.
 The role of Fred Mertz was played by William Frawley, who was actually 22 years her senior.
 Despite their exceptional chemistry, comedic timing, and musical prowess together onscreen, Vance and Frawley did not get along offscreen.
 According to some reports, things first went sour when Frawley overheard Vance complaining about his age, stating that he should be playing her father instead of her husband.
 She used to skim through the script before she memorized her lines to see how many scenes she had with "that stubborn-headed little Irishman."
-Others recall that they practically loathed each other on sight and that Vance was put-off by Frawley's cantankerous attitude.